neilg/meles-concurrent-testing/README.md

 Meles Concurrent Testing
 ========================

-Meles concurrent testing is a library to help with tests of concurrency in junit.
+Meles concurrent testing is a library to help with junit tests that require the use of multiple threads.

 Examples
 --------